 - Medication side-effects: Sometimes medications can affect appetite or interfere with digestion.
 Check with the Dr. to rule this out as a cause and to determine what supplements might be helpful.

-- Loneliness or depression can cause a person to not want to eat.
+- Loneliness or depression can reasons why seniors don’t want to eat.

 Strategies to Try: